UNCLASSIFIED (U)

 f.
 On domestic mainframe AISs and on mainframe AISs abroad, whenever operating system software is installed for which access control is an optional or add-on component, the ISSO in conjunction with IRM/FO/ITI/SI and the mainframe AIS staff must ensure that the access control component or add-on program is installed simultaneously with the operating system software.

 g.
 On domestic mainframe AISs and on mainframe AISs abroad, system staff members must not install software products which introduce supervisor calls (SVCs), appendages, authorized programs, interfaces for logging on, facilities for submitting jobs for execution, or methods of accessing or transferring data without first ensuring that the products correctly interface with the system security software (e.g., ACF2) and will not adversely affect the security posture of the AIS.
-The ISSO must ensure that IRM/FO/ITI/SI and DS/CTS are notified in writing in the event that these requirements cannot be met with respect to any software program product residing on the AIS.
+The ISSO must ensure that DT/FO/ITI/SI and DS/CTS are notified in writing in the event that these requirements cannot be met with respect to any software program product residing on the AIS.

 h.
 On domestic mainframe AISs and on mainframe AISs abroad, the ISSO, in conjunction with IRM/FO/ITI/SI, must ensure that periodic integrity checks are performed on the mainframe AIS so that: